Ladies and Gentlemen: The Rolling Stones: Production

 The film was shot using 16 mm film, but blown up to 35 mm film with a wet gate process for theatrical release to "make it look like it was shot 35 mm for the wide screen."
 The concerts were recorded in 32 track audio and the soundtrack was mixed in Twickenham Studios in England.
 In its initial U.S. theatrical run it was released in "Quadrasound" which was a variation of the four-track magnetic sound format.
 Instead of the usual right, centre, left and single surround tracks, Quadrasound fed right and left screen speakers and right and left (split surround) speakers.
 The objective of the quadraphonic sound recording was to transform the 650-seat motion picture theatre auditorium into the auditory phenomenon of a 10,000 seat rock and roll arena.
 The film began before most audience members even realized it: a black screen and quadraphonic audience noise fooled theatergoers into accepting the recorded ambience as coming from their own venue, intensifying the aural intimacy when the Stones began to play.

+Release

 The film was sold by the Rolling Stones as a tax-incentive based venture capital investment.
-Nine investment groups competed to acquire the film and the winning group formed Dragonaire Ltd., a one-film distribution company that was formed to "four-wall" the film throughout the United States.
-In accordance with the Rolling Stones' contractual requirements, Dragonaire Ltd. proceeded to rent theatres on a "four-wall" basis for limited engagements in major markets (commencing at the Ziegfeld Theatre in New York City on 15 April 1974) and sell tickets not only at the theatre but also through concert ticket vendors such as Ticketron for the limited engagements.
+Nine investment groups competed to acquire the film and the winning group formed Dragon Aire, a one-film distribution company that was formed to "four-wall" the film throughout the United States.
+In accordance with the Rolling Stones' contractual requirements, Dragon Aire proceeded to rent theatres on a "four-wall" basis for limited engagements in major markets (due to commence at the Ziegfeld Theatre in New York City on 14 April 1974 (Easter Sunday)) and sell tickets not only at the theatre but also through concert ticket vendors such as Ticketron for the limited engagements.
 The objective here was to create a limited access single venue event that fans could access from any ticket seller in town.
+Dragon Aire planned a street fair outside the Ziegfeld to promote the film but cancelled the fair and premiere two days before to avoid any potential trouble as well as the planned 50 performances at the theatre.